Skip to content

 Derived from

-Use prov:wasDerivedFrom to reference an IRI for an external vocabulary from which the vocabulary is derived.
+Use prov:wasDerivedFrom to indicate an IRI of an external vocabulary from which the vocabulary is derived.

 Derivation mode